kang-chen/kang-chen.github.io/_posts/2017-06-03-redux-reducers-syntax.md

 If you don't already know what Redux or reducers are, they are basically the state machine controller for a React application.
 Writing the code for reducers involves immutable pure functions, which means given certain input params, the function will return a new values with no mutations on any variables outside of it's scope.

 What is the opposite of functional?
 That would be imperative (procedural) programming.
-For me and probably most humans it feels far more normal to be doing procedural programming and that's usually what is taught in schools.
+For me and probably most humans it feels normal to be doing procedural programming and that's usually what is taught in comp sci 101.
 Procedural is kind of like reading a book, top down.
 While functional often feels like you're building a neutral network of code.

-I don't want to get deeply into architecting a redux application, there are thousands of articles out there that tackle this.
+I don't want to get into architecting a redux application, there are thousands of articles out there that tackle this topic.
 I want to highlight the readability differences of using pure ES6 syntax, and a mixed imperative approach using functional libraries.

 **Input data structure:**